Skip to main content

 • Filter: statusCategory = "open"

-• Condition: ID exists (Note: This condition will always be true)
+• Condition: true (Note: This condition will always be true)

 These conditions are used to compute the risk score for assets based on the open vulnerabilities associated with them.
 The risk scoring model first checks if the ID exists for each Host in the target data model, ensuring that the host exists.
 Then, for each existing host, it filters for findings with an "open" status category and identifies the highest risk score among them.
 This approach ensures that only relevant and active vulnerabilities are considered when calculating the asset's risk score.